Paint vs. Coating, What is the Difference?

 The main purpose of painting anything is to improve the aesthetics (the look or beauty of something).
 Paint can be applied to a variety of surfaces using many different application techniques.
 While there are some protective qualities that come with painting anything, that is not the real purpose of paint.
 The result of applying paint is for any surface to temporarily look nicer, look more vibrant, appear cleaner, or seem newer than it did before paint was applied.

 What paint cannot do is where coating steps in; perform.
 Coating is paint with purpose.
 The end purpose depends on the coating system that is decided upon.
 Like paint, coatings are applied to a variety of surfaces using many different application techniques.
 Here are a few examples of the performance a coating system can provide that paint cannot:

 - rust and corrosion containment and prevention

-Coating can be paint, but paint cannot be coating.
+Coating can be paint, but paint cannot be a coating.
 The difference is performance.

-If you only want to make your property “look” better for a short time (maybe you are preparing it to sell) then a paint might be a better short term and cost-effective option.
+If you only want to make your property “look” better for a short time (maybe you are preparing it to sell) then paint might be a better short-term and cost-effective option.
 However, if you are interested in protecting the asset for many years to come then a coating would be the better solution.

 If you’re still not sure where to go from here, let us know.
-We are here to help.
+We are here to help: Contact us!